Wikipedia Asian Month 2020: Edit-a-thon on Exhibition Histories with PoNJA-GenKon

 Saturday, November 21, 2020

 View results on our Wikipedia Event Dashboard

 Exhibitions help us understand the context in which artists and their works are presented to the public, but their role in art and visual culture history is often overlooked.
 Even some of the most important art events in and about Asia have limited representation on Wikipedia, or none at all.

-The Edit-a-thon will begin with a short introduction by PoNJA-GenKon co-director and art historian, Reiko Tomii, on the mission of their listserv group and our current PoNJA Wikipedia Initiative (PWI) open call for fellowship applications.
-Following this presentation, there will be a thirty-minute Wikipedia editing tutorial led by the AAA-A team, with an opportunity for questions from participants.
+The Edit-a-thon began with a short introduction by PoNJA-GenKon co-director and art historian, Reiko Tomii, on the mission of their listserv group and the PoNJA Wikipedia Initiative (PWI) open call for fellowship applications (closed on November 25).
+Following this presentation, there was a thirty-minute Wikipedia editing tutorial led by the AAA-A team, with an opportunity for questions from participants.

 There are three main ways you can contribute to the Edit-a-thon: create new articles, improve, or translate existing articles.
 Click here to learn more about articles that were newly added, edited, or translated by our participants in previous edit-a-thons.
-Asia Art Archive will be hosting a sister event in Hong Kong the following week.
+Asia Art Archive hosted a sister event in Hong Kong the following week.

 No prior Wikipedia editing experience is required!
 Newbies as well as seasoned Wikipedians are welcome to join, but if you’re new to our edit-a-thon events, please plan to attend the virtual tutorial session.
 Representatives from the Wikimedia NYC group will be on hand to assist us with technical questions throughout the day.
 Further information, instructional guides, and topic suggestions are available on our Wikipedia Event Dashboard.